 This policy is owned by the Information Management and Compliance Department.
 The review process will be conducted by the Data Protection Advisor on a biennial basis to ensure the continued effectiveness of the policy, and taking into account any changes to legislation, national guidance, ICO guidance etc.

-The effectiveness of the policy will be monitored on a regular basis over and above the two year review period and any major concerns will be escalated as appropriate.
+The effectiveness of the policy will be monitored on a regular basis over and above the two-year review period and any major concerns will be escalated as appropriate.

 Effectiveness of the policy will be measured through the Force Data Protection Compliance Audit process.
 The aim being to check awareness of and compliance with UK data protection legislation in practice.
 Also, measuring the number of queries directed at the Department in regard to the policy will allow its effectiveness to be measured.

-In the case of any queries regarding this policy, it’s content, or associated guidance documentation - individuals should contact:
+In the case of any queries regarding this policy, its content, or associated guidance documentation - individuals should contact:

 Appropriate promotion of this policy will take place, which can include awareness raising when training inputs and presentations are provided to employees across the Force.
 The policy will be made available on the Force intranet and internet sites.
 Publication via the internet will ensure that it is available for public view.